Classification of obesity

 Obesity classification is a ranking of obesity, the medical condition in which excess body fat has accumulated to the extent that it has an adverse effect on health.
 The World Health Organization (WHO) classifies obesity by body mass index (BMI).
 BMI is further evaluated in terms of fat distribution via the waist–hip ratio and total cardiovascular risk factors.
-In children, a healthy weight varies with age and sex, and obesity determination is in relation to a historical normal group.
+In children, a healthy weight varies with sex and age, and obesity determination is in relation to a historical normal group.

 Background

 Obesity is a medical condition in which excess body fat has accumulated to the extent that it has an adverse effect on health.
 Relative weight and body mass index (BMI) are nearly identical and are reasonable estimates of body fatness as measured by percentage body fat.
 However, BMI does not account for the wide variation in body fat distribution, and may not correspond to the same degree of fatness or associated health risk in different individuals and populations.
 Other measurements of fat distribution include the waist–hip ratio and body fat percentage.
 Normal weight obesity is a condition of having normal body weight, but high body fat percentages with the same health risks of obesity.
 BMI can be used to predict the risk of metabolic abnormalities like diabetes.